ceca24/regex-explainer/README.md

 ### Character Escapes

+Character Escapes are used to match special characters, and are indicated by a backslash "\".
+For example, if the reader wanted to match a period, they would use "\." instead of just ".".
+This is because the period is a special character, and would not be recognized by the regex engine without the backslash.

 ## Author

 Hello!
 I am Cesar, and I am a student currently enrolled in UT's fullstack coding bootcamp.
 I'm coming into this field from a customer service background, wanting to learn something new that is different from what I am used to.
 We can connect via my github: